-- 37. The CAC viewed the approach reflected in the Guidelines as a sensible one.
-It then proceeded to set out an appropriate test: - "(a) Is the main agreement (i. e. disregarding the impugned restraint) unobjectionable from a competition law perspective? - (b) If so, is a restraint of the kind in question reasonably required for the conclusion and implementation of the main agreement? - (c) If so, is the particular restraint reasonably proportionate to the requirement served?" - 38.
+- 50. The CAC viewed the approach reflected in the Guidelines as a sensible one.
+It then proceeded to set out an appropriate test: - "(a) Is the main agreement (i. e. disregarding the impugned restraint) unobjectionable from a competition law perspective? - (b) If so, is a restraint of the kind in question reasonably required for the conclusion and implementation of the main agreement? - (c) If so, is the particular restraint reasonably proportionate to the requirement served?" - 51.
 The court viewed the test as an objective one and since the burden of proof in cases of section 4(1)(b)(ii) rests on the referring party, it was for the Commission or a private complainant to show that these requirements were not met.
-Put differently, the onus rests on the Commission to properly characterise the agreement to prove that it falls squarely with the prohibition.27 - 39.
-The court then considered whether clause 20 was reasonably required for the conclusion and implementation of the shareholders agreement and proportionate to the requirements which the restraint clause served.28 The court was of the view that it was a sensible approach to acknowledge that Dawn was unlikely to enter the HDPE pipe market however it was also reasonable for WTS not to purely place its trust only on the good faith of its partner Dawn.29 - 40.
+Put differently, the onus rests on the Commission to properly characterise the agreement to prove that it falls squarely with the prohibition.37 - 52.
+The court then considered whether clause 20 was reasonably required for the conclusion and implementation of the shareholders agreement and proportionate to the requirements which the restraint clause served.38 The court was of the view that it was a sensible approach to acknowledge that Dawn was unlikely to enter the HDPE pipe market however it was also reasonable for WTS not to purely place its trust only on the good faith of its partner Dawn.39 - 53.
 Accordingly, the court was satisfied that the non-compete clause was reasonably required for the conclusion and implementation of the shareholders agreement and concluded that clause 20, properly characterised, did not amount to a violation of section 4(1)(b)(ii).
-The appeal was upheld. - 41.
-We mention a few other cases below under each of section 4(1)(b)(i) (iii).
+The appeal was upheld.